jarun/nnn/plugins/README.md

 Now plugin `fzopen` can be run with the keybind <kbd>;o</kbd>, `mocplay` can be run with <kbd>;p</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.

-**Method 2:** Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
-Repeating the same shortcut cancels the operation and puts you back in the original directory.
+**Method 2:** Use the _pick plugin_ keybind to visit the plugin directory and execute a plugin.
+Repeat the keybind to cancel and return to the original directory.

 #### Skip directory refresh after running a plugin

-`nnn` refreshes a directory after running a plugin by key (Method 1 above) to reflect any chanegs in the directory by the plugin.
-However, there are scenarios where this isn't desired, say while running the `mediainfo` plugin on some filtered files.
-To achive this, add a `-` before the plugin name, e.g.:
+`nnn` refreshes a directory after running a plugin by key (Method 1 above) to reflect any changes by the plugin.
+To disable this (say while running the `mediainfo` plugin on some filtered files), add a `-` before the plugin name:

     export NNN_PLUG='o:fzopen;m:-mediainfo;p:mocplay;